Sony RX1 vs RX100 II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is notably smaller (19 percent) than the Sony RX1.
 Moreover, the RX100 II is substantially lighter (42 percent) than the RX1.
 In this context, it is worth noting that neither the RX1 nor the RX100 II are weather-sealed.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The RX100 II was launched at a markedly lower price (by 73 percent) than the RX1, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Sony RX1 features a full frame sensor and the Sony RX100 II an one-inch sensor.
 The sensor area in the RX100 II is 86 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.